I’m really quite good with maps

 Download and unpack a SHP file such as these country boundaries.

-In the Workbench installation directory, you’ll find a program “ogr2ogr” that can convert .shp to .csv.
-Run it like this:
+In the Workbench installation directory, you’ll find a program “ogr2ogr” that can convert .shp or GeoJSON and load it straight into MySQL.

 Now just select rows of interest in Workbench, click the Spatial View format button, and there’s your world map.